finos/rune-dsl/documentation/documentation.rst

 Extraction statements can be chained using the keyword `then`, which means that extraction continues from the previously extracted point.

 The syntax provides type safety when chaining rules, whereby the output type of the preceding rule must be equal to the input type of the following rule.
-In the below example, extraction starts from the ``Contract`` type, which corresponds to the output of the preceding ``ContractForEvent`` rule.
-The example below uses the ContractForEvent rule to find the Contract object ant ``then`` extracts the termination date from that contract
+The example below uses the TradeForEvent rule to find the Trade object and ``then`` extracts the termination date from that trade

 .. code-block:: Haskell

  reporting rule MaturityDate <"Date of maturity of the financial instrument.
 Field only applies to debt instruments with defined maturity">
-   ContractForEvent then extract Contract -> tradableProduct -> product -> contractualProduct -> economicTerms -> terminationDate -> adjustableDate -> unadjustedDate
+ 	TradeForEvent then extract Trade -> tradableProduct -> product -> contractualProduct -> economicTerms -> terminationDate -> adjustableDate -> unadjustedDate

- reporting rule ContractForEvent
+ reporting rule TradeForEvent
+ 	extract
-   extract if WorkflowStep -> businessEvent -> primitives -> contractFormation -> after -> contract only exists
+ 		if WorkflowStep -> businessEvent -> primitives -> contractFormation -> after -> trade only exists
-     then WorkflowStep -> businessEvent -> primitives -> contractFormation -> after -> contract
+	then WorkflowStep -> businessEvent -> primitives -> contractFormation -> after -> trade
-     else if WorkflowStep -> businessEvent -> primitives -> quantityChange -> after -> contract  exists
-       then WorkflowStep -> businessEvent -> primitives -> quantityChange -> after -> contract
-       else WorkflowStep -> businessEvent -> primitives -> contractFormation -> after -> contract
+		else WorkflowStep -> businessEvent -> primitives -> contractFormation -> after -> trade
-     as "Contract"

 - ``as`` <FieldName>